aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/_index.md

 The [**Cell**](https://reference.aspose.com/cells/net/aspose.cells/cell) class provides the [**Characters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/characters) method that takes the following parameters to select a range of characters inside a cell:

-- **Start Index**, the index of the character that the selection starts from.
+- **Start Index**, the index of the character where the selection starts.
 - **Number of Characters**, the number of characters to select.

-The [**Characters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/characters) method returns an instance of the [**FontSetting**](https://reference.aspose.com/cells/net/aspose.cells/fontsetting) class that allows developers to format the characters in the same way as they would a cell as shown below in the code example.
-In the output file, in the A1 cell, the word 'Visit' will be formatted with the default font but 'Aspose!' is bold and blue.
+The [**Characters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/characters) method returns an instance of the [**FontSetting**](https://reference.aspose.com/cells/net/aspose.cells/fontsetting) class that allows developers to format the characters in the same way they would format a cell, as shown below in the code example.
+In the output file, in the A1 cell, the word **Visit** will be formatted with the default font but **Aspose!** is bold and blue.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Formatting-FormattingSelectedCharacters-1.cs" >}}

 {{% alert color="primary" %}}

 If you are interested in formatting a portion of Rich Text in a cell, consider using the [**Cell.GetCharacters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/getcharacters) & [**Cell.SetCharacters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/setcharacters) methods.
-The [[**Cell.GetCharacters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/getcharacters) method is to be used to access the portions of the text and then amendments can be done using the [**Cell.SetCharacters**](https://reference.aspose.com/cells/net/aspose.cells/cell/methods/setcharacters) method whereas the **Get** method returns an array of [**FontSetting**](https://reference.aspose.com/cells/net/aspose.cells/fontsetting) objects which can be manipulated to set various properties such as font name, font color, boldness, etc. and **Set** method can be used to apply the changes.
+The **Cell.GetCharacters** method is used to access the portions of the text and then amendments can be done using the **Cell.SetCharacters** method, whereas the **Get** method returns an array of [**FontSetting**](https://reference.aspose.com/cells/net/aspose.cells/fontsetting) objects which can be manipulated to set various properties such as font name, font color, boldness, etc., and the **Set** method can be used to apply the changes.

 {{% /alert %}}

 ## **How to Format Rows and Columns**

 Sometimes, developers need to apply the same formatting on rows or columns.
 Applying formatting on cells one by one often takes longer and is not a good solution.
 To address this issue, Aspose.Cells provides a simple, fast way discussed in detail in this article.

 ### **Formatting Rows & Columns**